 - Any deferred tax or provision thereof.

-- Provision for loss of subsidiaries and any provision for diminution of asset (e.g. provision for bad debts) and other provisions for unascertained liabilities if any (except provision related to scientific purpose)
+- Provision for loss of subsidiaries and any provision for diminution of asset (e.g. provision for bad debts) and other provisions for unascertained liabilities / contingent liability if any (except provision related to scientific purpose)

-- Expenditure on income accruing or arising to foreign companies from capital gain arising on transactions in securities, or Interest, royalty or fees for technical services.
+- Expenditure on income accruing or arising to foreign companies from capital gain arising on transactions in securities, or Interest, royalty or fees for technical services if tax rate on above income is less than MAT rate is 15%

 - Any expenditure on income arises by way of royalty in respect of patents chargeable to tax under section 115BBF.